 - Cream the butter and sugar: using a handheld or stand mixer fitted with a paddle attachment, cream the butter and 1 cup of powdered sugar on medium-high speed until light and fluffy, about 2 minutes.
 Then mix in the vanilla extract until just combined.

-- Add the dry ingredients: with the mixer on low speed, gradually add the salt and all-purpose flour until just combined.
-Then stir in the chopped almonds until evenly distibuted.
+- Add the dry ingredients: with the mixer on low speed, gradually add the salt and all-purpose flour, mixing until just combined.
+Stir in the chopped almonds until evenly distributed.

-- Chill dough, preheat oven, prepare baking sheet: cover the dough and chill in the refrigerator for 30 minutes.
-This prevents the dough from spreading too much as it bakes.
+- Chill dough, preheat oven, and prepare baking sheet: cover the dough and refrigerate for 30 minutes to help prevent spreading as it bakes.
 Preheat the oven to 325℉ (163℃).
 Line a baking sheet with parchment paper and set aside.

-- Shape the cookies: after chilling, use a tablespoon-sized cookie scooper or measuring spoon to scoop the dough.
-If using a food scale, each scoop of dough should weigh about 20 grams.
-Roll the dough into 1-inch balls and place them on the prepared baking sheet, spacing them at least 1-inch apart to prevent spreading into each other as they bake.
+- Shape the cookies: after chilling, scoop the dough with a tablespoon or small cookie scoop.
+Each scoop should weigh about 20 grams.
+Roll into 1-inch balls and place them on the prepared baking sheet, spacing them at least 1-inch apart to prevent spreading.

-- Bake: place the baking sheet on the middle rack of the oven and bake for about 12-15 minutes, or until the cookies are just beginning to turn golden at the edges.
-Then remove the cookies from the oven and allow them to cool on the baking sheet for 5 minutes before transferring them to a wire rack.
+- Bake: place the baking sheet on the middle rack and bake the cookies for 12-15 minutes, or until the edges are lightly golden.
+Then remove from the oven and let cool on the baking sheet for 5 minutes before transferring to a wire rack.

-- Coat with powdered sugar: place the remaining cup of powdered sugar in a shallow bowl.
-When the cookies are still a little warm to touch, roll them in powdered sugar until generously coated on all sides.
+- Coat with powdered sugar: place the remaining 1 cup of powdered sugar in a shallow bowl.
+When the cookies are still slightly warm to the touch, roll each one in powdered sugar until evenly coated on all sides.
 Serve and enjoy!

 Video